Here is the 2020 update to the Listerine vinegar foot soak for soft smooth feet post with expert advice by dermatologist Dr. Jo Lynn Herzog.

 There certainly is nothing wrong with or worrisome about soaking your feet in something safe enough to put in your mouth, so why not try this and see for yourself?
 If nothing else, the soak could help with smelly feet, which I write about in this post.

 Hope this helped,

 Now that we’ve heard from Dr. Jo, I would like to share my own experience with the foot soak.
 I tried this firsthand so that I could show you how well this works.
 So, here are some of my tips and opinions on how effective the Listerine Vinegar Foot Soak truly is.

 What is the official “recipe” for Listerine Vinegar Foot Soak?

 The original recipe calls for 1/2 cup each of vinegar and Listerine with 1 cup of water.
 However, I discovered a different “recipe” that worked better for me.
 These are my personal tweaks, based on experimentation and learning from others who’ve shared great ideas.
 My proportions are as follows:

 Family Savvy Recipe for Listerine Vinegar Foot Soak

 1 cup of vinegar

-So….there you have it; my tried and true products and techniques for achieving and maintaining soft feet.
-I’d love to hear back from you if you try any or all of these.
-As always, thanks for reading, be blessed, and stay savvy!
+There you have it~my tried and true products and techniques for achieving and maintaining soft feet.
+I’d love to hear back from you if you try any of these products, so please feel free to leave comments!
+As always, thanks so much for stopping by.
+Be blessed, and stay soft-feet savvy.